AIYouCanSay/AIYouCanSay/README.md

 **IF** you are experienceing an illness, **SEE A DOCTOR!** DO NOT follow medical suggestions given by LLMs.

 **IF** you are considering an investment, **DO MORE RESEARCH!** DO NOT blindly consult LLMs.

+# TURN ON Discord Developer Mode!
+# PROTECT you privacy when speaking with LLMs!
+# DO NOT LEAK your Discord Token and OpenAI API Key at anytime!